How Narcissists Gaslight: 7 Signs and How to Respond

 "You're so sensitive."
 "You always overreact."
 "Why do you make everything into such a big deal?"

-How to respond: "My reaction is my reaction.
-It's information about how I experienced what happened, not a diagnosis."
-You don't need to defend the validity of your feelings.
+How to respond: "My reaction is information about how I experienced what happened, not a diagnosis."
+You don't owe a defense of your feelings.

 Sign 3: Rewriting History